Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 The special case of the theorem where $n=0$ was proved in \cite{msw-simple}.
 Our proof takes that result as a starting point and obtains the general result by applying a reweighting via Girsanov's theorem (see Proposition \ref{prop:chordal-zipper}).

 From the proof leading to the above theorem one can prove a recursive formula for the partition function of the disk with $\#A\ge 2$ marked points in terms of the partition function of the disks with strictly fewer marked points.
 We remark that the process $(L,R)$ appearing in the theorem below can be described explicitly (up to a rescaling of time which does not affect the values of the expectations below) via a simple reweighting of a Lévy process, see Section \ref{sec:fragmentation-main}.
+This result arises from decomposing LQG surfaces using CPI curves as explained in the paragraph below the theorem statement.

 \begin{thm} Let $\kappa\in(8/3,8)\setminus\{4 \}$, $A\subseteq\N$ finite, $\sigmab \in\frk S_\kappa^A$, $\Lambda\geq 0$, and $\ell>0$, and suppose $\#A\ge 2$.
 Define $X=L+R$, where $(L,R)$ is as in Theorem \ref{thm:markov-simple} for $A=\emptyset$ and $\Lambda=0$.
 Then